Hand in Hand braves ‘insecurity, hazardous weather’ to transform lives: report

 Enterprise Start-Up Kits

 When Hand in Hand first arrived in Afghanistan 11 years ago, microfinance made sense.
-But over the course of the project, as the Taliban grew bolder and security deteriorated, a change in tack became necessary.
+But over the course of the project, as the security situation evolved, a change in tack became necessary.
 For one, travelling to remote areas with cash in hand was putting our trainers – and members – in a potentially vulnerable position, increasing the threat of armed robbery and kidnapping.
-There was also the possibility loans would be deemed nonreligious by Taliban propagandists eager to smear NGOs and whip up local hostility.
+There was also the possibility loans would be deemed nonreligious by some.

 So it was that Hand in Hand introduced Enterprise Start-Up Kits containing all the hardware members need to launch businesses in a number of high-margin sectors.
 Beekeepers received kits containing beehives, smoking hand pumps and beekeeping suits.
 Tailors received sewing machines, scissors and thread.
 By foregoing loans in lieu of assets, and having suppliers deliver the kits, Hand in Hand sidestepped security concerns.
 And by buying in bulk at a reduced rate, we exemplified “value for money” principles, said the report.